mayanabeingmayana/tweethistories/README.md

-# TweetHistories
+# tweetHistories

-A Twitter clone built with Next.js and Tailwind CSS.
+A collection of memorable tweets built with Next.js and Tailwind CSS.

 ## Development